otrv4/otrv4/otrv4.md

 ### Creating a Prekey Profile

-To create a Prekey Profile, generate:

-1. A unique random id that is going to act as an identifier for this Prekey Profile.
-It should be 4 byte unsigned value, big-endian.

 To create a Prekey Profile, assemble:

-1. The Prekey Profile's identifier.
 1. The same Client Profile owner's instance tag.
 Denote this value Prekey Profile owner's instance tag.
 1. Prekey Profile Expiration: Expiration date in standard Unix 64-bit format